circlefin/verite/packages/docs/blog/how_to_create_a_verification_registry_solidity.md

 }
 ```

 The function takes an argument of `verifier` and will return all of the verifications for that verifier.

+This function is crucial to keeping verifiers honest and healthy checks and balances on collusion in any system.
+As this function can be used to detect collusive or dishonest behavior in verifiers, one may need to retroactively purge the verifications of a rogue verifier...

+### revokeVerifications()

 As you would imagine, verifications may be issued in mistake or become invalid for some other reason.
 So we need a way to revoke those in the registry.
 We can use a function with the `onlyVerifier` modifier to do so: